UPPMAX/R-python-julia-matlab-HPC/docs/python/GPU.rst

              if __name__ == "__main__":
                main()

-As before, we need a batch script to run the code.
-There are no GPUs on the login node.
+As before, we need the batch system to run the code.
+There are no GPUs on the login nodes.

 .. tabs::